RunestoneInteractive/httlads/_sources/DataEthics/finding_cheaters.rst

    Match the numeric identifiers from the first part of the project with the real names.

-.. shortansswer:: sa_tennis
+.. shortanswer:: sa_tennis

     What are three main points that you take away from the Tennis Racket article?

-.. shortansswer:: sa_tennis_unmask
+.. shortanswer:: sa_tennis_unmask

     What are three main points that you take away from the unmasking article?
 What ethical considerations are important to you when considering de-anonymizing some other data set?